Closure of high-tech medical firm Arivale stuns patients: “I feel as if one of my arms was cut off”

-This week’s news that genetics-focused healthcare startup Arivale was shutting down hit close to home for Ali Arjomand.
+This week’s news that genetics-focused health-care startup Arivale was shutting down hit close to home for Ali Arjomand.

-The 52-year-old Bellevue man was among the first customers of the Seattle company back in 2015, and he says its cutting-edge approach — customized “wellness” plans based on intensive testing and delivered by personal coaches — helped him “move the needle and become healthier” following surgery for a severe gastrointestinal condition.
+The 52-year-old Bellevue man was among the first customers of the Seattle company back in 2015, and he says it’s cutting-edge approach — customized “wellness” plans based on, intensive testing and delivered by personal coaches — helped him “move the needle and become healthier” after surgery for a severe gastrointestinal condition.

 “It’s sad,” said Arjomand, of Wednesday’s news that Arivale shut its doors and laid off around 120 employees.
 “I know a lot of their members are probably wondering, ‘what next’?”